Changes to EuroMillions in September 2016

 - The price of a UK EuroMillions ticket is now £2.50.

-To celebrate the new EuroMillions game, a special Superdraw has been called for Friday 30th September which will offer a jackpot worth an estimated £100 million (guaranteed €130 million).
+To celebrate the new EuroMillions game, a special Superdraw was called for Friday 30th September which offered a jackpot worth an estimated £100 million (guaranteed €130 million).
 Other Superdraws will still be held from time and will give players the chance to compete for additional fixed prizes throughout the year.